AidanJScott/VR-Assignment2/README.md

 A proximity sound effect plays when you go near the frog life cycle exhitbit.
 You can hear the frogs croaking as you get closer.

 ## Bonus
-Bonus 1: 10+ exhibitions
-Bonus 2: The shark and fish exhibits are animated
+Bonus 1: 10+ exhibitions, Bonus 2: The shark and fish exhibits are animated